Kaya Scodelario on Skins' lack of aftercare: "The safeguarding wasn’t there"

 “I was talking to Nick Hoult the other day and we realised we’d been on sets for 20 years.
 If we were doctors or lawyers, we would get a pen or some shit.
 Whenever I work with somebody who’s a dick, I look at Nick and think when you are able to be this successful for so long and be the kind of human being you are, there is never an excuse for arrogant behaviour.
 I think we are getting better at saying ‘no we’re not going to work with people like this’.
 A set should be like every other workplace where people are treated with respect.”

 After conquering the UK, conquering America, and coming back to conquer the UK a second time, Scodelario’s next target is her ancestral home of Brazil.
-She will play the wife of Aryton Senna in an upcoming Netflix series about the Formula 1 racing driver – remarkably the first Brazilian role for the half-Brazilian actress who was raised speaking Portuguese at home.
+She’s set to appear in an upcoming Netflix series about Formula 1 racing driver Ayrton Senna – remarkably the first Brazilian role for the half-Brazilian actress who was raised speaking Portuguese at home.
 The mum of two also wants to do a family-friendly project, given her seven and two-year-old have slim pickings across her filmography: “I’d love to do a voiceover in a kid’s movie.
 When I watch my son watching those films, that is the magic of cinema to me.”

 ‘The Gentlemen’ streams on Netflix from March 7